Got any questions about the 8 Plus? We’ve got the answers for you

 - Once you’re done, tap the red recording timer at the top of your screen to stop the recording.
 You can find your recording in your camera roll and edit it just like a standard video such as trimming the start and end of it.
 Or, you can edit it in iMovie which comes free with your iPhone.

-We would recommend that you invest in a case or cover.
+We would recommend that you invest in a case or cover for your iPhone 8 Plus.
 A good cover can protect your phone from cracked screens, from drops, dents, dirt, scratches and help keep it looking like new for when you’d like to sell it.

+The iPhone 8 Plus battery gives you 2,691 mAh, with fast-charging at 50% in 30 minutes.
 Regular use of your iPhone 8 Plus gives you about 12 hours battery life.
 If you don’t use the phone at all, it lasts about 21 hours.
+Music play gives you 60 hours of jam sessions and 13 hours of internet browsing.

 Created and developed by Apple Inc, iOS is the operating system used on the iPhone, iPad and iPod Touch. iOS is a system with a user interface based on multi-touch gestures using tapping, swiping, pinching and reverse pinching which all have specific actions and meanings within the iOS system.
 It was first released in 2007 and is updated every year with more features, better performance and an overall greater experience for the user.
 To date, all iOS updates to iPhone and iPad users have been free, even those with older models.